userlerueda/LTRCLD-1451/LAB_GUIDE.md

 * Please plan a 5 min break, as needed, around 2 hr. mark or after completing sectio-X !!![comeback to edit]

 ## Questions
 * Questions are most welcome.
-We ** request ** you to ask questions and make the session interactive.
+We **request** you to ask questions and make the session interactive.
 * Self exploration is fun.
 At the end of each section, take a few minutes to review and ask questions if you have any.

 ## Openstack installation
 * Openstack installation is not included in this session to make efficient use of time.
 * If installation is successful, there is not much to learn.
 If not successful, there won't be enough time within this session to troubleshoot.
 * For this lab, we used Packstack installer on CentOS7.4.
-This is a multi-node installation, with one Controller
+This is a multi-node installation, with one Controller and 6 Compute nodes.
+One biggest problem we encountered was copy-time-out.

 ---